 The comprehensive reviews described above often addresses the different effect areas separately, e.g. carcinogenesis and reproductive health.
 Some toxicological databases are specifically allocated to certain areas of toxicological effects:

-International Agency for Research on Cancer (IARC) evaluates the carcinogenic risk of chemicals to humans, based on all data on carcinogenicity and on specific exposure situations.
-The newer IARC monographs are avalible for download in full.
+Evaluates the carcinogenic risk of chemicals to humans, based on all data on carcinogenicity and on specific exposure situations.
+The IARC monographs may be downloaded.

-The Carcinogenic Potency Project - potency in TD50 for 1500 chemicals based on 6000 long-term animal cancer tests, incl. description of study design and features of experimental protocol.
+Potency in TD50 for 1500 chemicals based on 6000 long-term animal cancer tests, incl. description of study design and features of experimental protocol.

 National Toxicology Program, NTP

-Among DECOS's many criteria documents, among others extensive documents on effects on reproduction and recommendations for classification.
+Provides several criteria documents on effects on reproduction and recommendations for classification.

 EDETOX (Evaluations and Predicitons of Dermal Absorption of Toxic Chemicals)